Chill Pill

-Chill Pill is the fourth album by the American metal band Warrior Soul, released in 1993.
+Chill Pill is the fourth album by the American hard rock band Warrior Soul, released in 1993.
 It was remastered and re-released with bonus tracks in 2006 by Escapi Music.
 Michael Monroe of Hanoi Rocks played harmonica on "High Road".

 Critical reception

 The Calgary Herald noted the "high intensity mile-a-minute guitars, bottom string bass chords and drums like hammers hitting nail heads."

 AllMusic wrote that "its entire first half (kicked off in typical Warrior Soul fashion by an angry psycho-babble rant set to music entitled 'Mars') rolls by without a single memorable moment."